-The 4,300 square-mile Thunder Bay National Marine Sanctuary protects the Great Lakes and their rich history.
-Lake Huron’s cold, fresh water preserves nearly 200 historic shipwrecks in and around the sanctuary.
-Through research, education, and community involvement, the sanctuary and its partners ensure that future generations can enjoy Thunder Bay’s irreplaceable underwater treasures.
+Thunder Bay National Marine Sanctuary protects a nationally significant collection of nearly 100 historic shipwrecks in Lake Huron off the Michigan coast.
+Through research, education, and community involvement, the sanctuary works to ensure future generations can enjoy these underwater treasures.